wp-plugins/basic-google-maps-placemarks/readme.txt

 = I upgraded to the latest version and now something's broken = If you're running a caching plugin like WP Super Cache, make sure you delete the cache contents so that the latest files are loaded, and then refresh your browser.

 If you upgraded other plugins at the same time, it's possible that one of them is causing a JavaScript error that breaks the entire page or some other kind of conflict.
-Check if the plugin works with the default theme and no other plugins activated.
+Check if BGMP works with the default theme and no other plugins activated.

 If you're still having problems, create a detailed report on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) (see the 'How can I get help when I'm having a problem?' question above), and then [download an older version](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/developers/) to use until the problem is fixed.